hicommonwealth/commonwealth/packages/commonwealth/README.md

 This should start a new Postgres server with superuser `commonwealth` and password `edgeware`.

 To get a fresh production database dump from Heroku, run `yarn dump-db`.
 To reset, seed, and migrate your local database using the obtained dump file, run `yarn db-all`.
+Enter `edgeware` if prompted for a password.

 To start the app, run `yarn start`.